 It is strongly recommended that agencies do not pay for an entire year of training up front.
-We recommend that agencies contract with approved EBP developers/trainers for the entire EBP training protocol, but pay for each training component as it is completed each month.
-Agencies must request reimbursement on a monthly basis for trainings after they have been rendered within the current fiscal year.
+We recommend that agencies contract with approved EBP developers/trainers for the entire EBP training protocol but pay for each training component as it is completed each month.
+Agencies must request reimbursement monthly for trainings after they have been rendered within the current fiscal year.
 Agencies will be required to submit the Form B-2, attach copies of the contract agreement, cancelled checks, certificates of attendance or sign in sheets, and/or receipt(s).
-Agencies will also be required to complete the EBP Training Verification Form in order to receive reimbursement.
-Please do not wait until all the training components have been completed to request reimbursement of the lump sum paid for the entire training protocol because there may be a possibility that some of the months may be denied reimbursement for being submitted late.
+Agencies will also be required to add EBP training information to NAPPA PEI EBP System to receive reimbursement.
+Please do not wait until all the training Agencies may not use current training funds to pay for trainings in future fiscal years.
+It is strongly recommended that agencies require approved EBP developers/trainers to invoice the agency monthly following each consecutive month's set of trainings to assist agencies in submitting reimbursement requests to LACDMH on time and within the components have been completed to request reimbursement of the lump sum paid for the entire training protocol because there may be a possibility that some of the months may be denied reimbursement for being submitted late.